Roles and Responsibilities

 - Create a web-based “brochure” (customized program webpage) in MyWorld, based on the faculty leaders’ proposal, photos, and feedback.

-- Host and invite faculty leaders to exhibit at the fall and spring Education Abroad Fairs.
+- Host and invite faculty leaders to exhibit at the Education Abroad Fair in September.

 - Create print program flyers to be distributed by the EAO and the faculty leaders.